e-learning4rural/about/readme.md

 The Inaugural Symposium on Ethical AI Solutions for Remote Learning is a new online initiative that advances educational equity by centering the perspectives of rural and marginalized communities in the evaluation of AI-driven learning tools.
 While other AI education symposiums exist, few meaningfully involve end-users from under-resourced contexts in the evaluation process.
 This symposium fills that gap by using a participatory model that integrates developers, rural educators, and remote learners into a structured, compensated evaluation framework.

-The program features two tracks:
+The program features two tracks: **Real-World Impact Track** and **Innovation Track**.
-- **Real-World Impact Track**: For solutions that are ready or near-ready for deployment in low-resource settings.
-- **Innovation Track**: For novel and experimental approaches.

-Submitted prototypes will undergo structured testing by both expert educators from rural settings and remote learners from marginalized communities.
+Submissions made to both tracks will undergo structured testing by both expert educators from rural settings and remote learners from marginalized communities.
 Feedback from both panels will directly contribute to scoring, based on a transparent rubric that emphasizes technical innovation, cultural sensitivity, usability, ethical design, and scalability.

 By embedding end-user perspectives into the evaluation process, the symposium pilots a replicable model for participatory, ethically grounded AI assessment.
 This initiative democratizes AI education innovation, elevates community expertise, and provides student developers with substantive, real-world validation.
 All materials, evaluation criteria, and recorded presentations will be made publicly available to maximize the broader impact.